 The Non-Native Fish Control EA evaluates possible actions that could reduce predation on endangered fish in the Colorado River below Glen Canyon Dam.
-Some means of control are necessary to satisfy commitments for biological opinions on the operation of Glen Canyon Dam.
+Some means of control are necessary to satisfy commitments for biological opinions on the operation of Glen Canyon Dam to ensure compliance with the Endangered Species Act.
 Mechanical removal has been used for this purpose previously, but other methods were evaluated in the EA to address the concerns of some Native American tribes for what they perceive to be an unnecessary sacrifice of life in a sacred area.

-Reclamation conducted two public comments periods in early and mid-2011 and finalized the EA on December 30, 2011.
+Reclamation finalized the EA on December 30, 2011.
 Reclamation received a final biological opinion on the proposed action from the Service on December 23, 2011.
-In May 2012, concurrent with the FONSI on the Protocol, the Department released a FONSI on non-native fish control below Glen Canyon Dam.
+In May 2012, concurrent with the FONSI on the Protocol, the Department released a FONSI on nonnative fish control below Glen Canyon Dam.
 Reclamation, the NPS, and the Service, with the assistance and cooperation of AMP members, are coordinating the non-native fish control program.
-Reclamation is committed to developing additional non-native fish control options and the NPS is developing a management plan for native and non-native fish downriver from Glen g.
-Environmental Impact Statement for a Long-Term Experimental and Management Plan for Glen Canyon Dam

-Canyon Dam.
-All of these actions are also being considered in development of the Long-Term Experimental and Management Plan EIS.
+Reclamation is committed to developing additional non-native fish control options and the NPS has developed a management plan for native and non-native fish downriver from Glen Canyon Dam.
+All of these actions are also being considered in the development of the Long-Term Experimental and Management Plan (LTEMP) EIS.